 ES-3.
-Important Caveats Regarding the RSEI Chronic Human Health Model are available for releases and transfers to air and water, and pounds- and hazard-based results are available for all media.
+Important Caveats Regarding the RSEI Model

+The RSEI model is a screening tool that provides a risk-related perspective in assessing the relative impacts of releases of toxic chemicals.
+Risk-related results are available for releases and transfers to air and water, and pounds- and hazard-based results are available for all media.
 RSEI combines estimates of toxicity, exposure level, and the exposed population to provide risk-related comparisons.
 It does not provide a detailed or quantitative assessment of risk, and is not designed as a substitute for more comprehensive, site-specific risk assessments.
 There are a number of important considerations associated with each component of the model, as described in the following sections.